akashvshroff/Casca_Loan_Assistant/README.md

   https://github.com/akashvshroff/Casca_Loan_Assistant/assets/63399889/4a0460ba-9519-4373-b1f8-f8ab7f466b54

+- This solution is meant to represent the MVP of the LLM RAG approach - however, there are some clear avenues for improvement.
+The lowest hanging fruit is to improve the prompting to the LLM itself.
+Next, we could look at increasing RAG efficiency by using some cache solution or trying to extract relevant parts of the document.
+To improve reasoning, we could fine-tune a base-model on a Chain-of-Thought financial data regarding loans.
+Finally, a more cosmetic improvement could seek to use a multi-modal LLM through which we return an annotated version of the bank statement wherein we mark out transactions that are concerning and attach some summary analysis.

 ## Installation & Running
 - You can use the requirements.txt file to pip install all packages that are needed to run the file and then run `streamlit run main.py` to get the frontend up and running.
 - It will take a non-trivial amount of time during the first boot up to install the necessary embeddings libraries as well as the model dependencies, but every subsequent running should be quite responsive.